linode/docs/docs/guides/tools-reference/linux-package-management/linux-package-management-overview/index.md

 - **Underlying package management tool:** [RPM](https://linux.die.net/man/8/rpm) (*RPM Package Manager*)
 - **Package file format:** `.rpm`

-*Yellowdog Updater, Modified*, more commonly known as **YUM**, is a package management tool for a variety of older RHEL-based distributions (such as CentOS 7) and older versions of Fedora.
+*Yellowdog Updater, Modified*, more commonly known as [YUM](http://yum.baseurl.org/), is a package management tool for a variety of older RHEL-based distributions (such as CentOS 7) and older versions of Fedora.
 It provides an easy-to-use interface on top of the low-level functions available in the RPM Package Manger (RPM).
-It has largely been replaced by it successor *Dandified YUM*, also called **DNF**, on most newer RPM-based distributions.
+It has largely been replaced by it successor *Dandified YUM*, also called DNF, on most newer RPM-based distributions.

 ### DNF